Darrell Green: Professional career

-Green retired after the 2002 season at the age of 42, the oldest Redskin, having played for six head coaches: Joe Gibbs, Richie Petitbon, Norv Turner, Terry Robiskie, Marty Schottenheimer and Steve Spurrier.
+Green retired after the 2002 season at the age of 42, the oldest Redskin, having played for six head coaches: Joe Gibbs, Richie Petitbon, Norv Turner, Terry Robiskie, Marty Schottenheimer, and Steve Spurrier.
 For several years, Green and former Los Angeles/St. Louis Rams offensive tackle Jackie Slater were the only players in NFL history to play for the same team for 20 seasons; kicker Jason Hanson broke this record when he retired after 21 seasons with the Detroit Lions.

 In his 20 NFL seasons, Green recorded 54 interceptions, which he returned for 621 yards and six touchdowns.
-He also added two additional touchdowns on interception returns in the post season.
+He also added two additional touchdowns on interception returns in the postseason.
 Three times he recorded a career-best of five interceptions in a season (1984, 1986, and 1991).
 Green also returned 51 punts for 611 yards and recovered 10 fumbles, returning them for 131 yards and two touchdowns.
 Also known for staying healthy, he missed just 25 games throughout his career.
 He missed two months after sustaining a broken arm in a 24–17 win over the Atlanta Falcons on September 15, 1992.

 He is the four-time winner of the NFL's Fastest Man competition, and the only undefeated multiple winner in NFL history.
+Green is rumored to have the fastest recorded 40 yard dash time of 4.09, which he is said to have run in Washington's 1986 training camp.

 Green was with the Redskins for their victories in Super Bowls XXII and XXVI, and started in their loss to the Los Angeles Raiders in Super Bowl XVIII.
 Green recorded an interception in Super Bowl XXVI and a then-record 34-yard punt return in Super Bowl XVIII.

 Green was named All-Pro in 1986, 1987, 1990, and 1991 and was voted to seven Pro Bowls.
 He is a member of the National Football League 1990s All-Decade Team as well as winning all four NFL Fastest Man competitions he participated in.
 His pre-game rituals included eating and sticking Tootsie Rolls in his sock claiming that the candy helped him run fast.
+Washington retired his number 28 during halftime of a home game against the Carolina Panthers on October 20, 2024.